Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Glen Iris - East had a median taxpayer income of $69,390 and an average income of $119,774 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+Glen Iris - East SA2 had a median taxpayer income of $69,390 and an average income of $119,774 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
 Nationally, these figures are exceptionally high, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
-As of September 2025, current estimates based on Wage Price Index growth of 12.16% would be approximately $77,828 (median) and $134,339 (average).
-In Glen Iris - East, household, family, and personal incomes all ranked highly nationally in the 2021 Census figures, between the 89th and 96th percentiles.
-The data showed that 37.1% of residents (6,555 people) fell into the $4000+ income bracket, differing from the surrounding region where the $1,500 - 2,999 category predominated at 32.8%.
+By September 2025, estimated incomes would be approximately $77,828 (median) and $134,339 (average), based on Wage Price Index growth of 12.16% since financial year 2022.
+In Glen Iris - East, household, family, and personal incomes ranked highly nationally, between the 89th and 96th percentiles, according to 2021 Census figures.
+The $4000+ income bracket dominated with 37.1% of residents (6,555 people), unlike the surrounding region where the $1,500 - 2,999 category predominated at 32.8%.
 A substantial proportion of high earners (48.9% above $3,000/week) indicated strong economic capacity throughout the suburb.
 After housing costs, residents retained 87.8% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking placed it in the 10th decile.

 Frequently Asked Questions - Income